ARBProtocol/jupgrid/README.md

 -   `RPC_URL`=YourRPCURLHere
 -   `PRIVATE_KEY`=YourPrivateKeyHere

+Once these are encrypted, they are no longer human-readable.
+Please ensure you have other copies of this information saved elsewhere.

-There will also be a `userSettings.json` file created.
+There will also be `userSettings.json` and `userPriceLayers.json` files created.
 This will contain data on the parameters you set during setup.

 ## Contributing 🤝